 At the time of writing, it is clear that more data is available than can be practically digested in a straightforward manner without some form of processing for the human observer.
 This problem is not a new one, but has been the subject of a great deal of practical investigation in many fields of inquiry.
 Where there is ready access to existing data, there have been a great many contributions from data analysts who have refined methods that span a wide range of applications, including the analysis of physical, biomedical, social, and economic data.
 A central concern has been the discovery of more or less hidden information in available data, and so statistical methods of data mining for `the gold in there have been a particular focus in these developments.
 A collection of tools that have been amassed in response to the need for such methods form a set that has been termed Exploratory Data Analysis , or EDA, which has become widely recognized as constituting a useful approach.
 The statistical methods employed in EDA are typically associated with graphical displays that seek to `tease out a structure in a dataset, and promote the understanding or falsification of hypothesized relationships between parameters in a dataset.

-Abu Ul Fazal, M, Karim, S, Ferguson, S & Johnston, A 2019, 'Vinfomize: A framework for multiple voice-based information communication', ACM International Conference Proceeding Series, pp. 143-147.View/Download from: Publisher's site
+Abu Ul Fazal, M, Karim, S, Ferguson, S & Johnston, A 2019, 'Vinfomize: A framework for multiple voice-based information communication', ACM International Conference Proceeding Series, pp. 143-147.View/Download from: UTS OPUS or Publisher's site

 © 2019 Association for Computing Machinery.
 In this paper, we discuss investigations conducted with 10 visually challenged users (VCUs) and 8 sighted users (SUs) that aimed to determine user's experience, interest and expectations from concurrent information communication systems.
 In the first study, we concurrently played two voice-based streams in continuous form in both the ears, and in the second study, we concurrently communicated one stream continuously in one ear and three news headlines as interval-based short interruptions in another ear.
 We first reported the participants' experience qualitatively and then based on the feedback received from the users, we proposed a framework that may help in developing systems to communicate multiple voice-based information to the users.
 It is expected that the application of this new framework to information systems that provide multiple concurrent communication will provide a better user experience for users subject to their contextual and perceptual needs and limitations.